Painted portrait of Knud Lyne Rahbek and silhouette of his wife Kamma.

-Knud Lyne Rahbek (1760 - 1830) was a Danish writer, literary and theatre critic, professor and theatre director.
-Today, his writing is not very well known, but he was important, and instrumental in creating a social circle for writers and intellectuals while he lived.
-Inspired by French and English news-culture, he published the Danish journals 'Minerva', and 'The Danish Spectator'.
-English coffee houses buzzed with intellectual life at the end of the 1700s, and so did the middle-class clubs of Copenhagen, and Rahbek was an enthusiastic member of a number of clubs.
+Knud Lyne Rahbek (1760-1830) was an author, an editor of several periodicals, a professor of literature and a theatre manager.
+Not many people read his writings today, but he was important and instrumental in creating a social network for authors and intellectuals during his lifetime.
+Inspired by French and English news culture, he published the Danish periodicals "Minerva", and "The Danish Spectator".
+English coffee houses were buzzing with intellectual life at the end of the 1700s, and so were the middle-class clubs in Copenhagen.
+Rahbek was an enthusiastic member of a number of clubs.
 His ideals relating to society, politics, education, theatre and literature were strongly influenced by the Danish Enlightenment of the 1700s.

-In 1798 he married Karen Margrethe Heger, nicknamed Kamma (1775 - 1829).
-She was the daughter of the Brewer and magistrate, Hans Heger.
+In 1798 he married Karen Margrethe Heger, nicknamed Kamma (1775-1829).
+She was the daughter of the brewer and magistrate, Hans Heger.
 Kamma was both creatively and intellectually gifted.
-She shared her spouse's great interest in literature, and together they created a literary meeting place for contemporary writers, artists and scientists in their home.
-She was not a professional writer, but she corresponded with family members and close friends such as the poet Adam Oehlenschläger, the theologian J.P.
+She shared her spouse's great interest in literature, and together they created a literary hub for contemporary authors, artists and scientists in their home.
+She never became a professional writer, but she corresponded with family members and close friends such as the poet Adam Oehlenschläger, the theologian J.P.
 Mynster and librarian Christian Molbech.
-Kamma drew, painted and made boxes in cardboard and paper throughout her life: boxes which today are regarded as miniature works of art.
+Kamma Rehbek drew, painted and created boxes out of cardboard and paper throughout her life: boxes which today are regarded as miniature works of art.